 Students should read the relevant material before class.
 Unless otherwise specified, students will be held responsible for all material in the text, whether covered in class or not.

-Note that the Appendix to the book and the Supplement to Chapter 3 will be available on the course website.
+Note that the Appendix to the book is available on the course website.

 B. Other Material